EuanEdgar/EuanEdgar.github.io/src/sites/blog/content/posts/the_blog_without_a_backend/post.md

 Moving on down through `marked.js` we reach the highlight function.
 This function dynamically imports the correct syntax file for this language and uses [`highlight.js`](https://github.com/highlightjs/highlight.js/) to perform the appropriate syntax highlighting.
 It also has a little bit of logic to ensure it loads the correct syntax file - `js` and `md` are expanded to `javascript` and `markdown` respectively, `html` uses the `xml` syntax, but otherwise that's all.

 ## Renderer
 Finally, we reach the renderer definition.
-This object defines render functions which overwrite the code renderer type to wrap the content in a `<pre>` element which has the `hljs` class applied to it.
+This object defines render functions which overwrite the default way that content is converted to HTML.
+I overwrite the code renderer type to wrap the content in a `<pre>` element which has the `hljs` class applied to it.
 This is required for the syntax highlighting to apply correctly to code blocks.

 # Design
 Alright.
 On to the part I've been dreading.
 Design.